-This entry in the series saw a minor bump-up in graphics, adding more detailed textures (the previous games used goraud-shading and virtually no texturing) and SVGA resolution.
+This entry in the series saw a minor improvement in graphical quality, with the game adding more detailed textures (the previous games used goraud-shading and virtually no texturing) and SVGA resolution.
 The soundtrack consists of selections from John Williams's Star Wars trilogy scores, in contrast with the dynamic MIDI soundtrack of the previous two games.

-The game box included 2 discs: one with the complete game and a second disc which allowed only multiplayer, to play with a friend buying just one copy of the game.
-Both discs carried also the game soundtrack, formed by 8 tracks.
+The game box included 2 discs: one with the complete game and a second disc which allowed only multiplayer, allow buyers to play with a friend by purchasing just one copy of the game.
+Both discs carried also the game soundtrack, consisting of 8 tracks.

 An expansion of the game was successively released, Balance of Power.

-Although the game did not feature the classic single player, story-driven campaign, it was possible to play different game modes, for a total of 60 missions, all available also for multiplayer with up to 7 other people.
+Although the game did not feature the previous titles' single player story-driven campaign, it was possible to play different game modes, for a total of 60 missions, all also available for multiplayer with up to 7 other people.
 The scores obtained in all missions contributed to player statistics and ranking.

 Exercise missions teach the basics of flying, shooting, power management and team work.
 They usually start with some simple tasks for beginners, but if played for their entire length they can become tough challenges.